-The purpose of RIPE Labs is to offer a platform for network operators, Internet experts and developers focused on developing innovative Internet-related tools and ideas.
-Providing an open platform enabling direct user engagement and knowledge sharing, RIPE Labs will stimulate community building and the prototyping of exciting ideas in a pre-production environment.
-Initially, the RIPE NCC will take the lead in originating the prototypes and developing them based on feedback from users.
-Over time, RIPE Labs will grow to fulfil the specific needs of the RIPE NCC members and the Internet community as a whole.
+The purpose of RIPE Labs is to offer a platform for the RIPE community, network operators, Internet experts and developers that is focused on developing innovative Internet-related tools and ideas.
+Providing an open platform enabling direct user engagement and knowledge sharing, RIPE Labs aims to stimulate community building and the rapid prototyping of useful ideas in a preproduction environment.
+The goal is to provide an iterative, effective and community-driven process that enables the RIPE NCC to provide tools and services that meet the changing needs of RIPE NCC members and the RIPE community.